 From there, I also generate a deep thinking question connected to the daily skill.
 (Although sometimes I draft these as I'm reading the chapters and assigning skills, this is the stage where I polish the questions.)

-For example, I could ask students to identify the narrator and point of view a story is told from.
+For example, I could ask students to identify the narrator and point of view of a story.
 This would adequately cover the standard in many grade levels.

 However, my goal is to get students thinking, talking, and writing about their reading, and listing the narrator and point of view is a simple one-sentence answer.